thinkdata-works/api-docs/source/includes/contact.md

 * are experiencing any problems with the API;
 * would like to increase your request or download limit;
 * are looking for clarifications on the instructions;
-* notice any mistakes in our documentation; or
+* notice any mistakes in our documentation (or create your own PR on Github); or
 * would like to send us any feedback.

 We would love to hear from you!